asamuzaK/generationalCache/README.md

 [![CodeQL](https://github.com/asamuzaK/generationalCache/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/asamuzaK/generationalCache/actions/workflows/github-code-scanning/codeql)
 [![npm (scoped)](https://img.shields.io/npm/v/@asamuzakjp/generational-cache)](https://www.npmjs.com/package/@asamuzakjp/generational-cache)

-A lightweight, **generational pseudo-LRU (Least Recently Used) cache** with strict maximum size limits.
+A lightweight, **generational cache** with strict entry-count limits and payload validation.

 ## How it Works

 `GenerationalCache` maintains two internal `Map` objects: `current` and `old`.
+It uses an internal boundary of ($max / 2$), allowing both generations to remain bounded while keeping generation swaps inexpensive.

 1. **Insertion & Validation**: New items are validated against byte size limits before being added to the `current` generation.
 2. **Promotion**: If you get an item that exists in the `old` generation, it is promoted to the `current` generation to ensure it stays in the cache longer.
 3. **Generation Swapping**: Once the `current` generation's size meets or exceeds the boundary threshold ($max / 2$), a generation swap is triggered: the existing `old` generation is discarded, the `current` generation becomes the new `old` generation, and a new empty `current` generation is created.

-This "pseudo-LRU" approach avoids the overhead of updating timestamps or linked list pointers on every access.
+This two-generation approach avoids the overhead of updating timestamps or linked list pointers on every access.
 While not a drop-in replacement for standard LRU caches, it prioritizes raw throughput over strict eviction ordering.

+## When NOT to Use

+`GenerationalCache` may not be a good fit when:

+* You require strict LRU eviction ordering.
+* Cache hit rate is more important than insertion/eviction throughput.
+* You already know your working set size and can provision a sufficiently large LRU cache.

 ## Installation